 Do you still have single glass panels in your windows or old double glass panels?
 Changing the glass panels to extra insulated (HR++) or 3-layered glass panels can be a good solution to reduce energy.
 It is even more effective if you need to renew window cases as well.

 The most cost-efficient measures you can take are insulating your cavity wall and roof.
 You will earn it back within 10 years.
-But also floor insulation is worth investing.
+But also, floor insulation is worth investing in.

 Sometimes the municipality gives a subsidy when you do it yourself.

 On top of that, is there are some rules about how thick the insulation must be.
 This can change per year, as the rules are getting more strict.

 Before you insulate your house, an investigation of the construction, and good advice, is needed.
 This will help you to gain a good and durable result.

 Is it time to renew the hot water boiler?
 Are you planning to live for a longer period in your house?
 In the last years, the more sustainable ways of heating a house became also more affordable.

 Think about a hybrid heat pump or a full electric way of heating.